NuGet/docs.microsoft.com-nuget/docs/Guides/Install-NuGet.md

 ## NuGet CLI

+The NuGet command-line interface provides access to all NuGet capabilities, and can be run on Windows, Mac OSX, and Linux as described in the following sections.

+### Windows

-The NuGet CLI can be installed using any of the following methods:
+On Windows, the NuGet CLI can be installed using any of the following methods:

 1. **nuget.org**: Download the latest version of the nuget.exe file from [nuget.org/downloads](https://nuget.org/downloads) and save it to an appropriate location on your machine.
 If desired, add that location to your PATH environment variable so you can NuGet from anywhere.
 (Note that the download is a single .exe file, so save it rather than running it from the browser.)